ihxyz/quizbot-docs/shop/currency.md

 Every QuizBot user starts with 0 Q$ when their account is created.

+You can earn Q$ by reaching certain level milestones, (more information can be found [here](../levelling/xp.md#quizbot-q))

+### Playing quizzes

 Currency is only awarded during quizzes with **more than 2 players.**

-You can also earn Q$ by reaching certain level milestones, (more information can be found [here](../levelling/xp.md#quizbot-q))

-### How is it calculated

 The amount of Q$ a player earns depends on their position on the leaderboard.

 For instance, if a player is in the top 5% of players, they will earn 1500 Q$, if they are in the top 50%, they will still earn 300 Q$.

-Part of the list of rewards is shown below to give a general idea of the distribution:
+Part of the list of rewards is shown below to give a general idea of the distribution (some steps are omitted):

 - Top 5%: 1500 Q$
 - Top 20%: 700 Q$